mcoons/combined/README.md

 * Everything is driven from the arrays of app data objects in [appData.ts](https://github.com/mcoons/combined/blob/main/src/app/appData.ts) which the other components import.
 This includes the cards displayed on the home page as well as the Navigation menus.

-* Different projects are displayed through the Frame component using an iframe.
-The destination is passed by the route and the ActivatedRoute parameter which is used for a url Dictionary lookup in the [Frame component](https://github.com/mcoons/combined/blob/main/src/app/frame/frame.component.ts).
+* Different projects are displayed through the [Frame component](https://github.com/mcoons/combined/blob/main/src/app/frame/frame.component.ts) using an iframe.
+The destination is passed by the route and the ActivatedRoute parameter which is used for a url Dictionary lookup in the Frame component.

+* Messaging and URL parameters are partially implemented to allow the child Project to know it is in a frame and to pass information back to this app.  *(Still in development on the child side.)*

 * New projects can be dynamically added just by updating the appData object and urlDictionary.

+* Projects are hosted at multiple locations utilizing Github Pages, Heroku and Firebase.

 ## Current Issues